Couchfriends/game-tutorial/README.md

-# game-tutorial
+# Built a real-time multiplayer game with HTML5 in less than 30 minutes
-Create a real-time multiplayer game in 30 minutes or less with HTML5
+Basic tutorial to built a real-time multiplayer game in HTML5 using the [Couchfriends Controller API](https://github.com/Couchfriends/Controller-API).
+This tutorial will help you building your first multiplayer game in four easy steps.

-See www.couchfriends.com for the tutorial.
+See [http://www.couchfriends.com/posts/4-built-a-real-time-multiplayer-game-with-html5-in-less-than-30-minutes](http://www.couchfriends.com/posts/4-built-a-real-time-multiplayer-game-with-html5-in-less-than-30-minutes) for the tutorial.
 Each step is in a separate folder.
 4 is the final version.